TomJDove/TomJDove/_posts/2023-07-04-Arxiv-Gender.md

 With thousands of names to process and a PhD student salary, I decided to use the freely available Python package [gender-guesser](https://github.com/lead-ratings/gender-guesser), which is based on a comparatively tiny dataset of 40,000 names collected by a man named Jorg Michael.

 The Python package assigns a name to one of five categories: male, mostly male, unknown, mostly female, and female.
-I simplified this to three categories: man, unknown, and woman, putting the 'mostly' entries being put into the unknown category.
+I simplified this to three categories: man, unknown, and woman, with the 'mostly' entries being put into the unknown category.

 Now, this method is riddled with flaws and limitations:
 - It excludes those who don't identify as either a man or a woman.